Osadhi/Local-Port-Scanner/README.md

 ## How-to-run-in-Terminal

-Simply goto the directry and run ```port-scanner.py target``` command with repalcing target to your target IP Address
+Simply goto the directory and run ```port-scanner.py target``` command with replacing target to your target IP Address

 >Note:
 > You can run this file without Terminal by just opening the file.